pwasem/ui5-task-copy-resources/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-# ui5-task-copy-resources
+# ui5-task-copy-shim-resources
-Custom UI5 task for copying runtime resources at build time.
+Custom UI5 task for copying runtime shim resources at build time.

 This is especially useful if you have some [ProjectShims](https://sap.github.io/ui5-tooling/pages/extensibility/ProjectShims/) e.g. for npm dependencies which should also be available in final the build.